vsumanbabu/FlyingCar-BuildingAnEstimator/README.md

 ### Implement the GPS update.

-The GPS update was implemented at [/src/QuadEstimatorEKF.cpp](./src/QuadEstimatorEKF.cpp#L310-L322) .
+The GPS update was implemented at [/src/QuadEstimatorEKF.cpp](./src/QuadEstimatorEKF.cpp#L310-L322) line 310 to line 322.
 This scenario test output:

 ```
 PASS: ABS(Quad.Est.E.Pos) was less than 1.000000 for at least 20.000000 seconds